WHAT IS THE STATE OF THE DEAD?

 Resurrection to Physical Life

-During the resurrection of the dead to physical life for the purpose of giving them an opportunity for salvation or for destroying them because of incorrigible wickedness, the following will occur:
+The dead will be resurrected to physical life for the purpose of giving them an opportunity for salvation or for destroying them because of incorrigible wickedness.
+During the resurrection the following will occur:

-The dead are simply dead; they have no life function; they are as if they were asleep awaiting a resurrection.
-Some of the dead will be resurrected to eternal life and immortality, some will be resurrected to physical life, and some will be resurrected to the punishment of eternal death.
+The dead are simply dead; they have no life function; they are not alive in heaven or any other place; they are dead without conscious thought awaiting a resurrection.
+Some of the dead will be resurrected to eternal life and immortality, some will be resurrected to physical life and be given their opportunity for salvation, and some will be resurrected to the punishment of a second death from which there is no return.